ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 :::

-The `node list` command lists all clusters together with their nodes.
+The `node list` command lists all clusters with their nodes.

 **Usage:**